UniShared/unishared/README.md

 Note-taking, made social.

+This app is under MIT licence (http://opensource.org/licenses/MIT) Originally created by Clément DELANGUE and Arnaud BRETON for UniShared Inc.

-UniShared is a web platform based on Google Documents (now integrated in Google Drive) which let people take notes collaboratively and discover amazing ones.
+UniShared is a web platform based on Google Documents (now integrated in Google Drive) which lets people take notes collaboratively and discover amazing ones.